- Kids can experience a range of complex feelings just as adults do.

 This book, published after the author died, is simple and colourful and helps children associate colours with feelings: “On purple days I’m sad.
 I groan.
 I drag my tail.
 I walk alone”.
 A great book to help younger children start to describe how they’re feeling.

-You can buy this at most bookstores in New Zealand like Paper Plus, Trade Me.
+You can buy this at most bookstores in Aotearoa New Zealand such as Paper Plus, Trade Me.

 Written by Jo Witek